Trump edges up in Iowa even as legal challenges grow, poll shows

 Among the 404 likely Iowa caucus-goers surveyed Oct.
 22-26, 43% chose Trump as their first-choice candidate, while 16% picked Haley and another 16% selected DeSantis, according to the poll, which has a margin of error of plus or minus 4.9 percentage points.

+The poll is a worrisome sign for DeSantis, who has spent more time campaigning in Iowa and has devoted the most resources to the state of any candidate, and an encouraging one for Haley, who has gained momentum after two solid debate performances.

-Trump's 27-percentage point advantage is up from August, when the poll showed a 23-percentage-point lead over DeSantis, in line with other opinion polling.
+Trump's 27-percentage-point advantage is up from August, when the poll showed a 23-percentage-point lead over DeSantis.
 Many Republicans have said they believe the charges facing Trump are politically motivated.

 ((sheavey@thomsonreuters.com; +1-202-898-8300;))